top of page

 References

-You are required to provide at least three reference citations that support the evidence-based nature of your proposal.
+You must provide at least three reference citations that support the evidence-based nature of your proposal.
 The Editorial Board will consider your references as part of the proposal review.
 References are not published on marketing materials.
 You may include additional references in your session materials.

 Bio & Photo